Am I eligible to apply for graduate study at the Graduate School of Arts & Sciences (GRS) at Boston University?

 All Boston University students are required to pay the application fee, except those students currently enrolled in the Graduate School of Arts & Sciences.

 You may apply to more than one graduate program at Boston University; however, you must submit an application fee and a completed application online, as well as a complete set of required credentials for each program to which you are applying.
-For example, if you are applying to two separate programs, we must receive two official transcripts from each academic institution which you have attended.
-The GRS Admissions Office will not make copies of credentials to fulfill this requirement.
 Please be aware that Boston University does not permit a student to enroll simultaneously in more than one graduate program, unless those programs have been previously approved by the Trustees of Boston University as a combined degree program.

-No, you should not submit an application or any supporting credentials to the department, unless specified by the department.
-All application materials must be sent to the GRS Admissions Office at 705 Commonwealth Avenue, Suite 112, Boston, MA 02215.
+No, you should not submit an application or any supporting credentials to the department.
+All application materials should be uploaded with your online application.

 No, the application fee will not be refunded if you withdraw your application from consideration.
 If you are unsatisfied at any point in the application process, please feel free to contact the GRS Admissions Office at email@example.com or speak directly to one of our staff at 617-353-2696.